GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit06/unit06-06_Analysis.md

 | Yellow-Blue | 0.278 | 0.136 | 0.419 | 0.001 |
 | Yellow-Flower | 0.178 | 0.046 | 0.309 | 0.005 |

-The results of the Tukey test can be visualized in a boxplot (Fig. 7).
+The results of the Tukey test can be visualized in a boxplot **(Fig. 9)**.
 This shows both the difference of the groups to yellow and the data distribution from predominantly low numbers of records to isolated high numbers.

-{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph02.png" caption="The boxplot representation shows the focus of the data distribution with many low numbers of records and few high numbers." %}
+{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph02.png" caption="**Figure 9:** The boxplot representation shows the focus of the data distribution with many low numbers of records and few high numbers." %}

 ##### Conclusion: General movement per color